ska-telescope/ska-sdp-qa-signal-display/docs/src/local_development.rst

 Developing the Display
 ======================

-For developing this display locally you need to have a working `NodeJS`_ environment.
-You will also need to install `yarn`_ on your machine.
+To develop this display locally you need to set up a `NodeJS`_ environment and install `yarn`_ on your machine.

-To get a development instance running, do the following on your system:
+To get a development instance running, do the following:

 #.
-Install the dependencies the dependencies with ``yarn install --frozen-lockfile``
+Install the dependencies with ``yarn install --frozen-lockfile``
 #.
 (Optional) set the system to use local data by updating the ``env_scripts/env_config`` file, and setting
    ``REACT_APP_USE_LOCAL_DATA:boolean:true``, remember not to commit this change.
 #.
-Run the app in development mode: ``yarn dev``
+Run the app in development mode using ``yarn dev``.
+This will automatically open the app in your browser at `localhost`_.
 #.
-You can now open the app in your browser from `localhost`_.
+To kill the environment, ``ctrl-c``.

 To use actual data refer to the `Signal API documentation`_.